Lobesitdoll/mdncomp/README.md

 Installation
 ------------

-Make sure to have [Node.js](https://nodejs.org/en/) and `npm` installed (included with node).
+Make sure to have [Node.js v.8.3+](https://nodejs.org/en/) and `npm` installed (included with node).

 Then install latest version globally:

     $ npm i -g mdncomp

+macOS (Darwin) and Linux users may have to use sudo to install:

+    $ sudo npm i -g mdncomp

-Update weekly or so using the built-in `--update` option.
-The data should be updated automatically when installed via NPM (may not apply to Linux/Darwin users due to permission restrictions).
+Update weekly or so using the built-in `--update` option:
-If for some reason update failed via NPM post-installation, you can run this manually:

     $ mdncomp --update
-    $ sudo mdncomp --update   # Linux/Darwin first run

 If you prefer the old version 1.23 you can install it using its tag: